 Sex outside of marriage is highly taboo and it is not uncommon for a woman who becomes pregnant outside of marriage, whether willingly or through rape, to be killed by her family.
 Contraceptive options are also not readily available throughout the country and women’s lack of decision-making ability within the family often mean that they are not able to control how many pregnancies they have, even when this might negatively affect their health.

 Despite abortion being legal in cases where the pregnancy poses a risk to a woman’s health or life, there is great inconsistency as to how this is interpreted, with many clinicians arbitrarily refusing to provide care without referring to alternative providers.
+Religious rules around abortion are also not clear, unlike in some other religions, Islam does not prohibit abortion.
+However there is no clear text on when you can end a pregnancy.
+Some say up to 40 days and some say up to 120 days of pregnancy.

 In this context, and recognising a weakness in their work on this issue, PFPPA decided to apply for SAAF funding in 2014 to run a project aimed at improving their abortion service delivery and advocacy.